-Federal PLUS Loan Plain Language Disclosure
+Federal Stafford Loan Plain Language Disclosure

-A graduate/professional student or the parent of a dependent undergraduate student may borrow a PLUS Loan.
-In this document "you" refers to the borrower.
 This notice summarizes information concerning your loan.
 Please read this notice carefully, print the document if it has been delivered in an electronic form, and maintain a hard copy in a safe place.
 If you have questions about your loan, contact your lender.